TaleTN/IPlugExample/Readme.txt

 IPlug is a cross-platform VST/AU plugin framework for Windows and macOS, on which you can build audio plug-in effects and instruments.
-It was originally part of the Cockos WDL library, but it has since evolved into different forks like IPlug "Tale" edition and WDL-OL (now iPlug2).
-Note that this example will work only with IPlug "Tale" edition.
+It was originally part of the Cockos WDL library, but it has since evolved into different forks like IPlug "Tale" Edition and WDL-OL (now iPlug2).
+Note that this example will work only with IPlug "Tale" Edition.

-You can download IPlug "Tale" edition from:
+You can download IPlug "Tale" Edition from:

 	https://github.com/TaleTN/IPlug.git